MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x169--cluster-csv-volume-arival-livedump.md

 ---
 title: Bug Check 0x169 CLUSTER_CSV_VOLUME_ARRIVAL_LIVEDUMP
-description: The CLUSTER_CSV_VOLUME_ARRIVAL_LIVEDUMP bug check has a value of 0x00000169.
+description: The CLUSTER_CSV_VOLUME_ARRIVAL_LIVEDUMP live dump has a value of 0x00000169.
 This indicates that Cluster Shared Volume Manager was asked to create a new volume device object, and volume has not arrived in time.
 keywords: ["Bug Check 0x169 CLUSTER_CSV_VOLUME_ARRIVAL_LIVEDUMP", "CLUSTER_CSV_VOLUME_ARRIVAL_LIVEDUMP"]
 ms.date: 01/03/2019
 topic_type: